DOCGroup/ACE_TAO/README.md

 ![Git Workflow 2](https://docs.jboss.org/author/download/attachments/4784485/git_wf_2.png)

-In this workflow, the contributor forks the ATCD upstream repository on GitHub, clones their fork, and makes changes to this private fork.
+In this workflow, the contributor forks the ACE/TAO upstream repository on GitHub, clones their fork, and makes changes to this private fork.
 When changes have been tested and are ready to be contributed back to the project, a *pull request* is issued via GitHub so that one of the Project Administrators can pull in the change.

 ![Warning][warn] It is desirable to work off a <i>topic branch</i>, even when using your own, forked repository.
 A topic branch is created for every feature or bug fix you do.
 Typically you would create one topic branch per issue, but if several patches are related it's acceptable to have several commits in the same branch; however different changes should always be identified by different commits.